brajeshwar/brajeshwar.github.io/_posts/2013/2013-06-18-stuck-in-a-rut-heres-5-tips-to-land-your-first-freelancing-gig.md

----
-layout: post
-title: Stuck in a rut?
+# Stuck in a rut?
 5 tips to get your first freelancing gig
----

 Many people tend to think that freelancing is easy-peasy, that they will just fling their resignation letter into their boss' faces one day with a dramatic monologue to accompany it and ride off into the sunset where the land of milk and honey awaits.